 Personal Values and Priorities

 The values that you hold near and dear to your heart are based upon your priorities.
 Values are not the goal, a system, an idea, or a program that can change just by snapping your fingers.
 Personal values are a deep and internal treasure trove.

 Your values are a significant motivator that will make you stand still and do nothing, rush headlong into a new adventure with no hesitation, or send you back to a place where you analyze, reflect upon, and decide if it’s really something that you want to do.

-For example, your personal values always show up at a time when a decision needs to be made, such as when a group of your friends playfully torment you to have just one alcoholic beverage with them before you head off to a meeting at your church.
+For example, your personal values always show up at a time when a decision needs to be made.
+So, when a group of friends playfully torment you to have just one alcoholic beverage before you head off to a meeting at your church, you may stay true to your meeting commitment because of your values.
 “Just one drink won’t hurt you,” they taunt.
 But your value system kicks in and you say, “No, thanks.
 You go ahead, and I’ll catch up with you this weekend.”